 Home Office unlawfully nullified hundreds of British citizenship

 Important information for non-eu citizens exercising their retained right of residency in the UK

 New visa route for founders of startups will be launched in spring 2019

 Good news for EU citizens: the decision of the Court of Justice of the EU

 Introduction of TIER

-On 30th June, 2008, Tier 1 was launched in full all over the world for highly skilled professionals to move to the UK.
-It has been changing ever since and one subcategory is now closed.
-There are now four sub-categories of Tier 1, Tier 1 (General) having been fully closed on 6th April, 2011:
+On 30th June, 2008, Tier 1 was launched in full for highly skilled professionals to migrate to the UK.
+There are number of changes since the scheme was launched.
+There are now four sub-categories of Tier 1.

 2. TIER 1 (Entrepreneur)